DataDog/integrations-extras/cloudquery/README.md

 ## Uninstallation

 If you use the OpenTelemetry collector, you can stop it by running `docker stop <container_id>`.
-IF you use the Datadog agent, remove the configuration or environment variables you added and [restart][10] the agent.
+If you use the Datadog Agent, remove the configuration or environment variables you added and [restart][9] the agent.
 Finally, delete the dashboard from your Datadog account.

 ## Support

-Need help?
-[Contact us][4].
+For support, contact [CloudQuery][4].

 [1]: https://raw.githubusercontent.com/DataDog/integrations-extras/master/cloudquery/images/cloudquery_logo_png_dark_background.png
 [2]: https://www.cloudquery.io/